snwh/computefreely/CONTRIBUTING.md

 ## Submitting Distributions

 Submitting a new distribution pages is simply a matter of writing a new post and adding it to the `_posts` folder.
-When writing a post for a distribution you would like to submit, you are free to editorialize, but if you gather information from the project's website to fill out the post paraphrase as best you can.
+When writing a post for a distribution you would like to submit, you are free to editorialize, but if you gather information from the project's website to fill out the post paraphrase as best you can opposed to copying straight from it.

+For your convenience a template is included in the `_drafts` folder.

 ### Metadata